Thursday, August 24, 2023

 *Our theme will be learning about real hippos!

 **We would love to have each family prepare their own "Family Page" to be kept in a classroom book for the children to look at throughout the year.
-We are asking that you either use real photos to add to a standard piece of paper (8 1/2 x 11), or if you are good with technology, you can download pictures onto a page.
+We are asking that you either use real photos to add to a standard piece of paper (8 1/2 x 11), or you can email the page to us.
 Pictures can be more of your family, extended family, pets, house, vacation, etc...
 Please write about a family tradition as well.
-You can print it out or email it to us and we can print it off for you.
-Please turn these in by Wednesday, August 30st.
+Please turn these in by Wednesday, August 27th.
 We will have each child show his/her family page to the class and we will read the family traditions the following week!
 Thank you!

 Important Dates